 The calculator also can calculate the cost of an electric heat pump versus direct fire propane or natural gas heaters.
 This tool allows customers to compare energy costs by showing their regions average temperatures and the cost to heat the water to your desired temperature, broken down for each month of the year.
 It’s a really useful tool I use to explain to pool owners the costs of heating their water and a realistic plan for which months they might want to close the pool, if at all.
 Once you review the different options you will understand that heat pumps are more efficient in milder climates where there is less temperature increase required.
 I expand on this in my how to heat a pool and how pool heaters work research.
 And propane is more expensive than natural gas.
 I will review solar and geothermal options in another article.
 If you prefer to look at averages vs. using this calculator, I wrote a guide on average pool heater costs by type that should help.
 And if you’re experiencing trouble with your current heater, read my pool heater troubleshooting guide.
 And lastly, if you have an above ground pool, read my guide on how to heat an above ground swimming pool.
-Hopes this helps, reach out to us with any questions!
+Hopes this helps, reach out to me with any questions!

 Need to Install a Pool Heater?